avocado-framework/avocado/docs/source/GetStartedGuide.rst

 These Python files are considered by Avocado to contain ``INSTRUMENTED`` tests.

-..
-These should refer to proper simple tests example but they are currently lacking in our tree.
-See GitHub issue #628.

 Let's now list a directory with a bunch of executable shell scripts::